bbartling/open-fdd/README.md

  ![Alt text](https://github.com/bbartling/zip/blob/master/images/cmd.PNG)

+ *** If you are passed the pip install and Python package setup procede to step 6 below to run a report from the command prompt!

 (6) Next type `py -3.7 main.py City_Library_2019` in the command prompt with the name of the CSV file to analyze and hit `ENTER`.
 Note this is the name of the CSV file without the .csv extension.
 CSV files are a requirement see note 7 for pre data processing in Excel prior to using Zip.
 All data files must be placed in the `sample_data` directory prior to running the script `main.py`.

  ![Alt text](https://github.com/bbartling/zip/blob/master/images/app.PNG)